natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 **Buckler Gun**: The front of this buckler is fitted with a small, double-barreled gun that can be shot while wearing the buckler.
 Unlike with a double-barreled pistol, you can only shoot one barrel at a time.
 You must remove the buckler to reload the gun.
 Each barrel of a buckler gun uses a bullet and 1 dose of black powder or single alchemical cartridge as ammunition.
 Because of its awkward construction, a buckler gun is always considered an off-handed weapon.

 **Culverin (Hand Bombard)**: The culverin, also known as a hand bombard, consists of a simple smoothbore tube, sealed at one end except for a small hole used to ignite a gunpowder charge.
 A wooden stock partially encases the barrel, allowing the wielder to hold it under his arm with relative ease when carrying it.
-Firing a culverin without support (such as a wall, a window, or a stand) imparts a –4 penalty on the attack rolls, and the wielder is knocked prone.
+Firing a culverin without support (such as a wall, a window, or a stand) imparts a -4 penalty on the attack rolls, and the wielder is knocked prone.
 A culverin uses 4 doses of black powder and grapeshot.
-Note that these statistics simulate only the original, hand-held culverins—their larger descendants are considered cannons and are dealt with in the section on siege weapons.
+Note that these statistics simulate only the original, hand-held culverins-their larger descendants are considered cannons and are dealt with in the section on siege weapons.

 **Double Hackbut**: This double-length rifle uses a pair of trunnions to mount its barrel into a swiveling mechanism fastened to a lightweight, two-wheeled carriage.
 It takes a full-round action to set up the carriage.
 The carriage has a hind leg, allowing the wielder to wheel the device about and immediately prop it for stability during combat.
-Unlike other two-handed firearms, you must fire the double hackbut while it is mounted, or else firing it imparts a –4 penalty on attack rolls and the recoil knocks the wielder prone.
+Unlike other two-handed firearms, you must fire the double hackbut while it is mounted, or else firing it imparts a -4 penalty on attack rolls and the recoil knocks the wielder prone.
 A Large or larger creature can fire a double hackbut one size smaller than it is without its mounting as a normal two-handed weapon and without the danger of being knocked prone, but takes the normal penalty for firing an inappropriately sized weapon.

 **Fire Lance**: This primitive firearm is nothing more than a long tube that, when ignited, propels a short gout of flame and a javelin.
 Unlike other firearms, the fire lance is wildly imprecise, and targets AC rather than touch AC.
 A fire lance is always treated as having the broken condition for the purpose of determining the effects of a misfire.
 A fire lances uses a javelin and 2 doses of black powder as ammunition.